myworld-anuk/Secundo-v-1.0/README.md

 # Secundo-v-1.0

-Overview:

-Secundo is an Optical Music Recognition (OMR) project that converts images of sheet music into MusicXML, a universal format for digital score editors.
-The goal is to allow users to upload either printed or handwritten scores and receive a valid MusicXML file that can be opened in notation software like MuseScore or Finale.
-This removes the need for manual transcription, enabling composers to share and edit their work more efficiently.
+Secundo is an Optical Music Recognition (OMR) system that converts images of sheet music into MusicXML, a standard format supported by notation software such as MuseScore and Finale.
+The goal is to remove manual transcription by allowing users to upload scanned or photographed sheet music and receive an editable digital score.

-The project is built in Python using PyTorch for machine learning components and standard image processing libraries.
+The project is built in Python and combines classical image processing with a PyTorch-based CNN to recognize musical symbols.
+A preprocessing pipeline corrects skew, normalizes layout, and prepares note images for classification.
+Recognized symbols are then programmatically assembled into a valid MusicXML file.

+Secundo includes a lightweight backend service and web interface that together provide an end-to-end pipeline from image upload to downloadable MusicXML output.

+Key technologies: Python, PyTorch, OpenCV, CNNs, MusicXML, Flask Focus areas: computer vision, deep learning, structured data generation, end-to-end ML systems